kserve/modelmesh/developer-guide.md

 ## Updating the ModelMesh Serving deployment

-In order to test your code changes in an existing ModelMesh deployment, you need to add the container image you built earlier to your `model-serving-config` ConfigMap.
+In order to test the code changes in an existing [ModelMesh Serving](https://github.com/kserve/modelmesh-serving) deployment, the newly built container image needs to be added to the `model-serving-config` ConfigMap.

 First, check if your ModelMesh Serving deployment already has an existing `model-serving-config` ConfigMap: